AD | Featured

 Using raw or recycled hardwood boards can be an excellent way to diminish your negative environmental impact.
 However, used boards may require some refurbishment and a new finish.
 This process typically requires a sander.

-If you’re not careful with your sander, you can easily plow through a board’s softwood and distort its appearance.
+If you’re not careful with your sander, you can easily plough through a board’s softwood and distort its appearance.
 This issue isn’t easily fixable, though it is entirely preventable.

 Solution: Use a Light Touch or a Low-Grade Abrasion Pad